ivanalonsom/Proyecto_Final_IronHack/README.md

 - **Data Science**: Machine learning models used for predicting invariant mass and their performances.
 - **Insights and Conclusions**: Key conclusions drawn from the analysis and model performance.
 - **Experimental Framework**: User interface for making predictions based on input parameters.

+## Important Files in This Repository

+1. main.ipynb: The Jupyter Notebook that includes all the analysis steps, data visualization, machine learning model training, and insights derived from the dataset.
+It orchestrates the use of other files, processing the data and displaying the results.

 ## Technologies Used